 This whitewashed look has more of a west coast feel, which made it a great go-to for beach homes.
 But today, this look is starting to spread to the farm-house design style.
-This whitewashed shade will make your home feel nice and open, bigger, brighter and more relaxed.
+This whitewashed hardwood shade will make your home feel nice and open, bigger, brighter and more relaxed.
 What’s also great about this shade is that this whitewash purposely shows signs of wear with darker wood peeking out from underneath instead of a smooth white finish, which makes it look better.

 Honey Wood Floors

-This shade, just a step darker than the blonde shade, is a warm and rich color.
+This hardwood shade, just a step darker than the blonde shade, is a warm and rich color.
 Honey wood floors are still light enough to give you the same benefits as the blonde shade—makes your room feel more open and bigger.
-But with this tone, it also makes your room feel nice and warm.
+But with this tone, it also makes your room feel warm.
 Since this honey tone has such a natural look to it, it’s easy to find.
 It has a realistic feel to it since it looks like it just came right off the tree.
 Another benefit of this shade is that it’s a classic shade that will never go out of style.

 Gray Wood Floors

 Years ago, gray wood floors were seen as just a new trend.
 But that was a long time ago and they’ve officially become more than just an upcoming, temporary trend.
 The color gray is a versatile, neutral shade which is a go-to color category in interior design.
-And being that it’s in that neutral color family between light and dark, it also helps open up spaces in all sizes, especially small spaces.
+And since it’s in that neutral color family between light and dark, it also helps open up spaces in all sizes, especially small spaces.
 And to make it even better, gray looks good no matter what size plank you use.

 High Variation Wood Floors

-Thanks to technology, manufacturers are now able to replicate that natural look of wood, meaning the whole no two actual pieces of wood look exactly the same.
+Thanks to technology, manufacturers are now able to replicate that natural look of wood, meaning no two actual pieces of wood look exactly the same.
 This natural look has now become popular.
 The best combination is the more natural tones mixed together.
 But if you’re feeling bolder, there are combinations with bright colors.
 It’s not as popular as the natural look, but it’s definitely a look that will instantly elevate the décor of your home!

-A herringbone pattern is a historically popular, timeless design that’s created by alternating hardwood boards in zig-zagging, 90-degree angles.
+A herringbone wood floor pattern is a historically popular, timeless design that’s created by alternating hardwood boards in zig-zagging, 90-degree angles.
 This flooring pattern can give a large room for exceptional elegance and aesthetic appeal, especially since it’s been used in castles and palaces for centuries in Europe.
 That makes it a highly sought after flooring pattern for any space in your home since it literally gives you the royal treatment!

-Diagonal flooring patterns are a lot like herringbone and chevron patterns.
+Diagonal wood flooring patterns are a lot like herringbone and chevron patterns.
 As the name says, they are laid diagonally and draw focus to the corners of a room, creating the illusion of a larger space.
 Because diagonal hardwood floors are less common, they’re a fantastic way to add a unique element to your home’s floors.

 However, there are some things to consider before choosing wide planks.
 Avoid using this type in small rooms, as it makes the room appear smaller.
 Also, wider planks are known for warping and cupping.
 Rooms with water use and high humidity—such as bathrooms or kitchens—are not best for this hardwood type.